 The cost of a round-trip airline ticket to Hawaii has increased substantially, but as you might expect, airfare from the West Coast is generally several hundred dollars less than from the East Coast.
 Fortunately, there are a large number of airlines that fly to Hawaii, and the costs vary from day to day and airline to airline, so the key is to plan and compare prices.

 Popular Events & Festivals

-Because Hawaii is the most ethnically diverse state in the country, annual cultural festivals abound throughout the islands.
+Because Hawaii is one of the most ethnically diverse states in the country, annual cultural festivals abound throughout the islands.
 Additionally, the island celebrates national holidays and seasons such as Christmas as well as local agricultural festivals and historical festivals.

 To fully appreciate the unique culture of Hawaii and its people, consider planning your trip around one of the major festivals that take place during the year.
 Here are a few on each of the four major islands:

 While the inclination for many folks is to visit Hawaii in the winter to escape the cold and snowy winter weather on the mainland, it's not the time to find either the best weather or the best bargains.
 However, winter does bring with it great waves that make Hawaii a world-famous surfing destination.

 - The Vans Triple Crown of Surfing takes place each November and December on Oahu's North Shore, but traffic on the North Shore is extremely heavy on competition days.

 Late Spring can be a great time to visit Hawaii: Many of the winter crowds have gone back to school and work - the weather is typically dry and pleasant.
 Whale-watching seasons takes place from December through May, so there's a good chance you'll to get to see them during a spring trip.